-If you have questions about how to appeal a judgment or decision, the Civil Appeals Clinic may be able to help.
+If you have questions about how to appeal a judgment or decision from a trial court, the Civil Appeals Clinic may be able to help.
 At the Clinic, free attorneys can explain the process for appealing a judgment or decision and answer questions about it.
-The Clinic is run by the Volunteer Lawyers Project and held at the Appeals Court Clerk’s Office on Wednesdays between 12:30 pm - 4:00 pm.
+These attorneys also can help you decide if you should appeal a decision.
+In some cases, your case may be referred for further assistance and representation on the appeal.

-Please be advised that the Civil Appeals Clinic is staffed by volunteer attorneys and is limited to low-income persons who qualify for services.
+The Civil Appeals Clinic, which operates remotely, is run by the Volunteer Lawyers Project and staffed by volunteer attorneys.
+It is limited to low-income persons who qualify for services.
 You will be screened for income, assets, and case type, among other things, before a volunteer attorney can meet with you.
-For more information about the screening process, please contact 617-423-0648 or firstname.lastname@example.org.
+For more information about the screening process, please contact the Eastern Region Legal Intake (ERLI) Helpline at 617-603-1700.

 The Clinic is staffed remotely on the second and fourth Wednesday of each month from 12:00 p.m. - 4:00 p.m.
 To sign up for the clinic, you may call 617-603-1700 or complete an online intake [here].